Music Career Finder

 Pamela Phillips-Oland

-Pamela Phillips-Oland is a Grammy-nominated Lyricist whose songs have been recorded by Frank Sinatra, Whitney Houston, Aretha Franklin, Selena, The Jacksons, Peabo Bryson, Reba McIntyre and Gladys Knight, to name a few.
+Pamela Phillips-Oland is a Grammy-nominated lyricist whose songs have been recorded by Frank Sinatra, Whitney Houston, Aretha Franklin, Selena, The Jacksons, Peabo Bryson, Reba McIntyre and Gladys Knight, to name a few.

 She co-wrote the most successful musical in Dutch history, Soldier of Orange, and has written songs for film and TV projects such as 102 Dalmatians, Xena: Warrior Princess, and The Sopranos.
-She is the Author of two books on songwriting, The Art of Writing Great Lyrics (view it via Goodreads or Scribd) and The Art of Writing Love Songs.
+She is the author of two books on songwriting, The Art of Writing Great Lyrics (view it via Goodreads or Scribd) and The Art of Writing Love Songs.

 Phillips-Oland has taught lyric writing courses at UCLA, Academy of Contemporary Music (London), and Songsalive.
 Her work has been featured in the LA Times, Swaay and on the Storybeat podcast.